Sarahlash92/Sarahlash92/README.md

 -->

-Former architect turned full stack developer, because designing buildings was too Static for me.
+Full stack developer with the background in Architecture, because designing buildings was too Static for me.
 I'm passionate about creating dynamic web applications that are both functional and visually pleasing.

 ## Skills